Rofhiwa-Muthivhi/coffee_sales_analysis/README.md

 ## 🧰 Tools Used
 - SQL – For querying and preparing the data
-- Snowflake - A platform to execut SQL code
+- Snowflake - A platform to execute SQL code
 - Excel – For data cleaning and pivot table analysis